ToshioCP/Gtk4-tutorial/gfm/sec9.md

 - 1: The first line is XML declaration.
 It specifies that the version of XML is 1.0 and the encoding is UTF-8.
 Even if the line is left out, GtkBuilder builds objects from the ui file.
-But ui files must use UTF-8 encoding, or GtkBuilder can't recognize it and fatal error occurs.
+But ui files must use UTF-8 encoding, or GtkBuilder can't recognize it and a fatal error occurs.
 - 3-6: An object with `GtkApplicationWindow` class and `win` id is defined.
 This is the top level window.
 And the three properties of the window are defined.
-`title` property is "file editor", `default-width` property is 400 and `default-height` property is 300.
+`title` property is "file editor", `default-width` property is 600 and `default-height` property is 400.
-- 7: child tag means a child of the object above.
+- 7: child tag means a child of the widget above.
-For example, line 7 tells us that GtkBox object which id is "boxv" is a child of `win`.
+For example, line 7 tells us that GtkBox object which id is "boxv" is a child widget of `win`.

-Compare this ui file and the lines 25-57 in the source code of `on_open` function.
+Compare this ui file and the lines 25-57 in the source code of `app_open` function.
 Those two describe the same structure of widgets.

 You can check the ui file with `gtk4-builder-tool`.